 Non-UK passports – You can apply for your VISA in your home country (usually possible by post via an agency) – it tends to be far cheaper than the UK price, typically somewhere in the region of £50-£100.

-- Travel Insurance – The one linked on our website (‘Longstay Travel Insurance’ Tab) is about £250-300 for the whole year!
+TRAVEL INSURANCE – The one linked on our website (‘Longstay Travel Insurance’ Tab, on the dropdown menu of ”community”) is about £250-300 for the whole year!
 Most applicants will likely go with that option.
 Alternatively you can look around the market for an alternative of your choice.
 Please just be careful that whichever one you buy does actually cover you for what you are going to be doing!

 Please note that applicants placed in Beijing are required to send the original copy of this police clearance certificate to Beijing by DHL/UPS before any VISA papers can be issued.
 The cost of this service is roughly £25 (Transglobal Express).
 We will advise these applicants on the procedure closer to the time.